 Background and objectives of the project can be found in the project application for the Cooperation Program Free State of Saxony/Czech Republic from 18.01.2017.
 Download: Background and Objectives.

-For further information about this project and job vacancies, please visit the German language version of this website.
+For further information about this project, please visit the German language version of this website.

 A project of the Institute of Industrial Archaeology and History of Science and Technology (IWTG) at TU Bergakademie Freiberg in cooperation with the Förderverein Montanregion Erzgebirge e.
 V. (Friends and Supporters of the Erzgebirge Mining and Smelting Area) and the Institute Heritage Studies, as well as partners in the Czech Republic including UJEP University, the National Heritage Institute, and the Montanregion Krušné hory – Erzgebirge support association (Mining Region – Ore Mountains).